Athi-Matyumza/Parallel_Programming-Image_Smoothing/README.md

 ## Overview

 This project focuses on implementing parallel algorithms for smoothing RGB color images using the Java Fork-Join library.
-The assignment involves two parallel filters: a mean filter and a median filter.
+The project involves two parallel filters: a mean filter and a median filter.
 The mean filter computes the average of surrounding pixels, while the median filter calculates the median value.
 The median filter is particularly effective at preserving edges in images.

 ## Image Smoothing Filters